npmcomponent/philbooth-spooks.js/README.md

-# mock.coffee
+# spooks.coffee

-A small library for creating mocks in javascript and coffeescript.
+A small library for creating spooks in javascript and coffeescript.

-To see how it works, look at the tests in `test/mock.coffee` or read the source in `src/mock.coffee`.
+To see how it works, look at the tests in `test/spooks.coffee` or read the source in `src/spooks.coffee`.